Civil Law vs. Criminal Law: Know the Difference

 2. In a criminal case, if you cannot afford an attorney, you have a constitutional right to have a court-appointed attorney represent you, and the state must pay for your court-appointed attorney.

 In a civil case, you have no constitutional right to a court-appointed attorney, even if you cannot afford an attorney.
-However, in a few civil cases (such as deprived child cases) Oklahoma state statutes say that if you cannot afford an attorney, you have the right to a court-appointed attorney.
-The state will pay for your court-appointed attorney in these cases.
-It must be understood, though, that in civil cases where the state of Oklahoma must pay for an attorney for you, your right to an attorney comes from Oklahoma state statutes, not the U.S. Constitution.
+However, in a few civil cases (such as deprived child cases and civil lawsuits against persons in active military service) federal or state statutes provide the right to a court-appointed attorney.
+In deprived child cases, the parents, legal guardian, and the child have the right to a court-appointed attorney; in cases against servicemembers, the servicemember has the right to court-appointed counsel.
+The government will pay for the court-appointed attorney in these cases.
+It must be understood, though, that in civil cases where the court must appoint an attorney for you, your right to an attorney comes from statutes that Congress or the state legislature has passed.
+Your right does not come from the U.S. Constitution.
 However, in most civil cases, you have neither a constitutional, nor a statutory, right to a court-appointed attorney – even if you can’t afford an attorney.